Convergence Analysis for Nonlinear GMRES: Convergence analysis

-We point out that our convergence analysis for NGMRES($m$) does not show by how much NGMRES($m$) can converge faster than the underlying fixed-point iteration.
+Let $\eta=\frac{\rho(1+\rho)}{1-\rho}$, which gives the desired result. \end{proof} We remark that condition \eqref{eq:NGMRE0-rho-requirement} is merely a sufficient condition for the q-linearly convergence of NGMRES(0).
+There might be case where $\rho> \sqrt{2}-1$ and NGMRES(0) still converges.
+Moreover, $\eta$ may not provide a sharper bound for the q-factor.
+Providing an improved analysis will be our future work.
+Note that our convergence analysis for NGMRES($m$) does not show by how much NGMRES($m$) can converge faster than the underlying fixed-point iteration.
 In practice, we did observe that NGMRES($m$) can greatly improve the performance of the underlying fixed-point iteration.
 Theoretical analysis in this direction would be very interesting, and we will leave it for future research.